Recovery Expectations After Uncomplicated Cervical Cervical Lymphadenectomy (Neck Diussection) Recovery Expectations

 Early Recovery (Weeks 2–12)

 This phase is marked by wound healing and the emergence of the full symptom profile.
-Patients are typically advised to keep the wound dry initially and begin removing skin adhesive around 7 days, with a clinic follow-up at 3–6 weeks.
+Patients are typically advised to keep the wound dry initially, with a periodic clinic follow-up.
 [6] Key patient-reported experiences during this period include:

-• Neck pain and stiffness peak at approximately 3 months (VAS 6.8/10), representing the highest symptom burden [1]
+• Neck pain and stiffness peak at approximately 3 months, representing the highest symptom burden [1]

 • Functional capacity reaches its lowest point at 3 months — patients report severe limitations in activities they previously performed easily (e.g., turning the head while driving, lifting, reaching overhead), with patient-specific functional scores dropping from 8.5 to 3.9 out of 10 [1]

-• Shoulder dysfunction becomes apparent, particularly difficulty raising the arm above shoulder level, shoulder droop, and pain with overhead activities.
+• Shoulder dysfunction may become apparent, particularly difficulty raising the arm above shoulder level, shoulder droop, and pain with overhead activities.
 Approximately 51% of patients fall into a "low quality of life with gradual improvement" trajectory for shoulder function [10]

-• Numbness and altered sensation — ear numbness (47%), jaw numbness (53%), and neck numbness (53%) are present by 12 weeks and do not resolve during short-term follow-up [8]
+• Numbness and altered sensation — ear numbness (47%), jaw numbness (53%), and neck numbness (53%) are present by 12 weeks and do not resolve during this early phase of recovery.
+[8]

 • Oral asymmetry develops in about one-third of patients, reflecting marginal mandibular nerve effects [8]